QMuncaster/MWT_Locomotion_summary_analysis/README.md

 ### Figures in Progress

 * Radar plots, using medians of each factor.
-Flexible margins need to be developed.
+Flexible plot ranges need to be developed.
 <img src="img/radar_plot.jpg" width="750">

 ### To Do